Body As Wise Healer

 August 18-23, 2006

-Katrina lives on the Ancestral, Traditional Lands of the lək̓ʷəŋən People, known today as the Esquimalt and Songhees Nations.
+Katrina lives on the Ancestral, Traditional Lands of the lək̓ʷəŋən People, known today as the Xʷsepsəm Nation and Songhees Nation.
 The lək̓ʷəŋən People have lived in these Lands for over 10,000 years, and continue to care for relations with this Land to this day.